navaismo/Elastix-Video_Agent_Console_WebRTC/README.md

         `exit`
      with the last exit now you are in the root's shell.

 4. Enjoy and please report bugs and of features.

+##Client Example##
+In order to test the Module you can copy the folder ClientExamplePage to your Apache's web root folder(In elastix /var/www/html).
+Then change this part of code in the vid1.htm file to match your peer settings:
+        `//stack options
+                mySipStack  = new SIPml.Stack({
+                        realm: 'asterisk',
+                        impi: 'mypeer',
+                        impu: 'sip:mypeer@myip',
+                        password: 'mypwd', // optional
+                        display_name: 'WEBRTC', // optional
+                       	websocket_proxy_url: 'ws://myip:10060', // optional`

 ##ScreenShots##